 We are committed to striving for and providing excellence in all that we do, large or small, guided by these values:

-- Customer Service: Creating an experience that exceeds the needs and expectations of our guests.
+Customer Service: Create an exemplary guest experience that exceeds needs and expectations.

 Goals of the LSC